-Outsourcing some activities or processes may improve or streamline some aspects of a process, but SCOR is still expected to deliver the same level of service.
+Outsourcing some activities or processes may improve or streamline some aspects of a process.
 Principles to properly manage potential operational risks stemming from outsourcing of certain functions are set out in dedicated policies and guidelines.
+For more information on outsourcing, refer to Section B.7 Outsourcing.

-For risks which may develop rapidly, such as external fraud, SCOR frequently adapts its risk management, for example by organising specific training programs and sending regular warnings and detailed instructions to its employees.
+For risks which may develop rapidly, such as external fraud, sanctions, cyber crime, SCOR frequently adapts its risk management, for example by organising specific training programs and sending regular warnings and detailed instructions to its employees.

-Some of the above operational risks are transferred in whole or in part to direct insurers as follows:
+Some operational risk is transferred in whole or in part through insurance covers to direct insurers as follows: